Ben Te'o

-Ben Te'o (born 27 January 1987) is a former profesional rugby union and rugby league footballer who last played as a er for the Brisbane Broncos in the NRL.
+Ben Te'o (born 27 January 1987) is a rugby league coach, and former professional rugby union and rugby league player.
+He is currently an assistant coach for the Brisbane Broncos.
+Born in New Zealand to Samoan and English parents, he represented Samoa in rugby league and England in rugby union.

-He previously played for both the Wests Tigers and the South Sydney Rabbitohs with whom he won the 2014 NRL Grand Final.
-Te'o also played at representative level for Queensland in the State of Origin series and Samoa at international level.
-Between 2014 and 2020 he played professional rugby union, featuring as a centre at international level for England and the British & Irish Lions.
+He last played as a er for the Brisbane Broncos in the NRL, and he previously played for the Wests Tigers and the South Sydney Rabbitohs with whom he won the 2014 NRL Grand Final.
+Te'o also played at representative level for Queensland in the State of Origin series and won one international cap for Samoa.

+Between 2014 and 2020 he played professional rugby union as a centre for Leinster in Ireland, Worcester in England and Toulon in France.
+He played at international level, winning 18 caps for England and 2 for the British & Irish Lions.

 Background

 Te'o was born in Auckland, New Zealand.
 His father is Samoan and his mother is English.

 He was a Hibiscus Coast Raiders junior, and was selected to play for the New Zealand Under 16s in 2003 and was also a member of the 2005 Junior Kiwis.
 He also played rugby union as a junior.
 Te'o moved to Australia at the age of 17 and lived on the Gold Coast in Queensland, playing rugby league with Keebra Park State High School.